Kennebunkport, from Town House Junction circa 1907. In the

 and Eldrige Road in Wells.
 O. R. Cummings Collection

 In general, the fares for passengers were based on about 2 cents a mile, except on the new line between Kennebunk and York Beach, where the 16-mile trip cost 40 cents.
-There were a number of discounted ticket programs available.
+There were several discounted ticket programs available.

 Crews were being changed at Bald Head Cliff turnout in York

-as No. 50 is about to make a northbound trip towards
+as No. 50 was about to make a northbound trip towards

 Kennebunk.
 O. R. Cummings Collection